apache/druid/docs/querying/sql-window-functions.md

 The OVER clause defines the query windows for window functions as follows:
 - PARTITION BY indicates the dimension that defines the rows within the window
 - ORDER BY specifies the order of the rows within the windows.
-Currently only ascending order, ASC,x works.
+Currently only ascending order, ASC, works.
 Sometimes windows are called partitions, but don't confuse them with the segment partitioning feature of Druid.

 The following OVER clause example sets the window dimension to `channel` and orders the results by the absolute value of `delta` ascending: